Aug583/F-COOPER/README.md

 ## Citation

-If you use related work, dplase cite our papers:
+If you use related work, please cite our papers:

 @misc{1905.05265,